pachyderm/pachyderm/README.md

 # Pachyderm File System

+## What is pfs?
+Pfs is a distributed filesystem built for use with Docker.
+It leverages btrfs to create a git like interface with a rich commit history and branching.
+All functionality is exposed via a RESTful http api.

+## Key Features
+- Fault tolerant system built around CoreOS primitives (implemented)
+- Rich commit history (implemented)
+- Branching (not implemented)
+- Dockerized Map Reduce (not implemented)

 ## Creating a CoreOS cluster

 Pfs is designed to run on CoreOS.
 To start you'll need a working CoreOS